WxboySuper/Categorial-SPC-Outlook-Generator/README.md

 # Severe Weather Outlook Display

 ## Notice
-This program is only compatible with Windows 10/11
+- This program is only compatible with Windows 10/11
+- The header is with WTUS.
+Later Versions (v3.1) will include a custom header for the program.
+If you would like your header you can do so with the source code.

 ## Licensing
 Please read the license attached to this permission to use this program.